Package Map¶

 question --> runtime

-question --> bridge
+runtime --> bridge

 This page should let a reader classify work before diffing the whole repository.
 The table is useful, but it becomes much easier to use once the package choices are visible as a routing model instead of a long lookup list.